-Bomb attack in Pakistan’s Balochistan province kills more than 20 people
+Suicide car bomb attack on train in Pakistan kills at least 24

 - list 3 of 3Pakistan army says it killed 216 fighters in weeklong Balochistan campaign

-Reporting from the scene, Al Jazeera’s Kamal Hyder said the explosive was apparently planted in a nearby car park.
-He said several houses and buildings adjacent to the railway line were severely damaged.
+Reporting from the scene, Al Jazeera’s Kamal Hyder said several houses and buildings adjacent to the railway line were severely damaged.
+The blast caused some train carriages to overturn and catch fire.

 According to local media reports, a state of emergency was declared at public hospitals in Quetta, with doctors and other medical staff ordered to remain on duty.

-Footage shared online showed charred vehicles and train carriages lying on their sides.
+Footage shared online showed charred vehicles and train carriages lying on their sides, sending thick plumes of black smoke into the sky.

 Hyder said Pakistan has experienced several attacks by separatist groups in recent months.
 The attacks have increased in ferocity and have also targeted Chinese workers due to opposition to Beijing’s infrastructure projects in Balochistan, he added.
 Under the China-Pakistan Economic Corridor, China’s Xinjiang region has been connected to Pakistan’s Gwadar port.